dasc-lab/dasc-lab-jumpstart/content/docs/knowledge/simulations.md

 Look up the documentation for the diffeq library you are using: how would you setup the simulation?

-Here is some starter code for running this in `julia`.
+Here is some starter code for running this in [`julia: DifferentialEquations`](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/).
+A very similar structure would be used in [`python: solve_ivp`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html) or [`matlab: ODE45`](https://www.mathworks.com/help/matlab/ref/ode45.html).

 The code should be fairly self explanatory:

 ```julia